microsoft/rushstack/webpack/localization-plugin/README.md

       directly references two `.loc.json` files
     - [`indexC.ts`](https://github.com/microsoft/rushstack/tree/master/build-tests/localization-plugin-test-02/src/indexC.ts)
       directly references no localized resources, and dynamically imports an async chunk without localized data
-  - The webpack config contains Spanish translations for most of the English strings in the resource files
+  - The webpack config contains and references Spanish translations for most of the English strings in the resource files
   - The output contains English, Spanish, and "passthrough" localized variants of files that contain localized data, and a non-localized variant of the files that do not contain localized data
 - [Project 3](https://github.com/microsoft/rushstack/tree/master/build-tests/localization-plugin-test-03)